karoldavid/react-job-postings/README.md

 There are two pages:

-1. The Jobs List Page Displays a list of available jobs.
+1. The Jobs List Page displays a list of available jobs.

 ![Image of Jobs List Page](static/img/jobs-list-page.jpg)

-2. The Job Detail Page Displays all the information about an individual job.
+2. The Job Detail Page displays all the information about an individual job.

 ![Image of Job Detail Page](static/img/job-detail-page.jpg)